 A: Super fast Apple computer Neumann Microphone UAD Audio Interface Tube-Tech CL1B Compressor All the best plug-ins.

 Q: What do you like most about your job?

 A: I am the most passionate about what I do.
 I eat, sleep, and breathe all things frequency and music related.
 I like meeting new people and letting the world hear the projects I am working on.
 It is all more practice to keep growing and becoming better at our skillsets everyday.
 I keep learning new tips and tricks everyday!

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: The Parson James, Wrabel, VINCINT record titled "Oh Love."
+A: I co-wrote a song with a few friends called "Sauce" by Naika which is currently the song for the new Apple iPhone 12 commercial.
+The Parson James, Wrabel, VINCINT record titled "Oh Love."
 I am super proud of it because it was supporting a great cause for the LGBTQ community and the performance was live-streamed.
-It was also my first time co-mixing it with a fellow producer/engineer who I have since bonded with after that experience.
+It was also my first time co-mixing it with a fellow producer/engineer with who I have since bonded after that experience.
 We can all teach something to one another and have a lot to learn from all humans.

 Q: What are you working on at the moment?